Your Success Sets a Standard for Your Children

 - Putting It All Together

 Take charge of your money.
 Learning how to manage your income is not only an important life skill that you can pass along to your children but it is also critical in our current economic times.
 In the FLIP- Financial Literacy Training Workshops we will work with you to increase your knowledge of financial literacy strategies and improve your ability to communicate with your children about important financial matters.

 Fun Fact: A budget is not the same every month.
 Your budget is actually an estimate of spending over a given period of time that may change from month to month.
-You should adjust your budget as often as needed, as your savings goals and spending needs change.
+You should adjust your budget as often as needed, as your savings goals and spending need change.

 We offer the following financial literacy lessons: